renxinying/renxinying.github.io/_pages/about.md

 #selected_papers: true # includes a list of papers marked as "selected={true}"
 #social: true # includes social icons at the bottom of the page
 ---

+I’m a Yongjiang Youth Independent Fellow at EIT in Ningbo, China.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.